 Electronic transfer of data eliminates the use of manual data entry and re-keying thus reducing the number of errors which improves availability of product and services.
 This reduces process cycle time.

-Using EDI increases the speed of document your trading partner receives and incorporates the information into their system, thus greatly reducing cycle times.
-For this reason, EDI can be an important component of just-in-time production systems
+Using EDI increases the speed of document your trading partner receives and reduces the time taken to incorporate the information into their system, thus greatly reducing overall cycle times.
+For this reason, EDI can be an important component of just-in-time production systems.